NicoClinco/ADVANCED_PROGRAMMING/homework_02/README.md

  -See "quad_module/Quadrature.hpp" if you want to extend the function to other types of quadrature.
  -See main.cpp for the basic usage
+  -In the main i've reported two examples:
+  -f(x)=x : The results confirm that all the quadrature formulas are exact naturally,
+            since f'' = 0.
+            I've not plotted the convergence lines because the library gives some problems with plotting with small numbers...
+  -f(x)=sin(x) :
   -In order to show the order of convergence between the four methods, it is plotted a graph that show the order of convergence between them (error.png) for the function f(x) = sin(x) x from [0,π] generated with the lib matplotplusplus: https://github.com/alandefreitas/matplotplusplus Note that:
     -The trapezoidal and the midpoint show the same order of convergence (N^-2) -The Simpson-rule is faster (N^-4)
     -The Gauss-Legeandre is even more faster
 }